enterdot/umathyoi/architecture_overview.md

 - Basic UI structure complete
 - Image loading working
 - Event system in place
+- Logging system in place
+- Type hints everywhere

 **TODOs:**
+- Add deck efficency calculation and display (currently a placeholder).
+This should be done asynchronously because the calculation is not smart, it's brute-forced via continuous iterations until it converges.
-- Data persistence
+- Data persistence: serialize decks to save and load them
-- some event connections, stats display
+- Stats display
-- Decks in carousel currently do not reflect state
-- For previous point, cards in the deck should be clickable so they can be removed
 - Add button to the header bar when the view is collapsed and only the carousel is visible, otherwise the user is not able to add cards anymore
-- Utilize Card Stats class which holds information on the currently inspected class.
+- Stats display: utilize CardStats class which holds information on the currently inspected card.
 It is used by the secondary view in the sidebar of the Deck Builder.
-It gets activated when clicking the info button on one of the action rows or potentially the info button on the cards currently in the active deck in the carousel (if I decide to add this functionality).
+It gets activated when clicking the info button on one of the action rows
+- Maybe add the info button also on the cards added to decks in the carousel
+- There needs to be a way to filter cards in the selection list sidebar because eventually there'll be hundreds of cards.
+This might be achieved via filter buttons but I would prefer a fuzzy search solution with a search box in a Revealer widget controlled by a search button.

 **Development Questions:**
-- Data serialization strategy needed
+- Data serialization strategy needed, what options are there?
+Preferably built-in in Python library.
 - Drag and drop to move a card already in the deck to different slot should be considered.
 How hard would it be to implement?